Innovation at ACC | Automated Data Abstraction Utilizing Artificial Intelligence and Natural Language Processing

 This article was authored by Andrew Shin, MD, an associate professor of pediatrics Stanford University and medical director of the cardiovascular intensive care unit at Lucile Packard Children's Hospital Stanford in CA. He is an advisor to Carta Healthcare.

-Keywords: Natural Language Processing, Electronic Health Records, Artificial Intelligence, Comparative Effectiveness Research, Quality Improvement, Standard of Care, Consensus, Remuneration, Information Systems, Data Collection, Abstracting and Indexing as Topic
+Keywords: Natural Language Processing, Electronic Health Records, Artificial Intelligence, Comparative Effectiveness Research, Quality Improvement, Standard of Care, Consensus, Remuneration, Information Systems, Data Collection, Abstracting and Indexing, Innovation

 < Back to Listings